aldenhinden/CodingPortfolio/README.md

 Hello!
 My name is Alden Hinden-Stevenson.
-I am an enthusiastic, multifaceted coder, recently graduated from the [UW Paul Allen School of Computer Science](https://www.cs.washington.edu/).
+I am an enthusiastic coder, recently graduated from the [UW Paul Allen School of Computer Science](https://www.cs.washington.edu/).
 My interests include but are not limited to: algorithms, distributed systems/networking, data science, and general software development.
 Please check out some of my sample works while I was a student!